stichtingsem/ecosystem/README.md

 - [API documentation](https://stichtingsem.stoplight.io/) can be found on stoplight.
 - [Implementation Guides](implementation-guide.md) with practical advice for new parties.
 - [Glossary](glossary.md) describing all terms and definitions used within the ecosystem.
+- [SEM Party directory](SEM-Party-Directory.md) with all Parties that are currently active in the ecosystem.

 This repository is an initiative of the Stichting Samenwerkende Educatieve Marktpartijen (SEM) and is based upon the [principles](principles.md) defined in the working document [Moving from a chain to an ecosystem](documentation/documents/).